-As well as maintaining the nation’s collection of perry pears, the Centre also publishes research manuals and undertakes fruit trials.
+As well as maintaining the nation’s collection of perry pears, the Centre also publishes research manuals, undertakes fruit trials and other investigations.
 These activities are inevitably limited by the absence of any form of funding support.

 The Hartpury Heritage Trust has commissioned the DNA profiling of the National Collection.